-The amount needed for a family of four with two parents working full-time to pay for necessities, support the healthy development of their children, escape financial stress and participate in their communities.
+The amount needed for a family of four with two parents working full-time to pay for necessities, support the healthy development of their children, escape financial stress and participate in the social, civic and cultural lives of their communities.

-For Metro Vancouver, the living wage in 2012 is \$19.14.
+For Metro Vancouver, the living wage in 2013 is \$19.62.

-EXPLAINING THE INCREASES IN THE 2012 LIVING WAGE UPDATE
+EXPLAINING THE INCREASES IN THE 2013 LIVING WAGE UPDATE

-The 2012 living wage for Vancouver is \$19.14-up 33 cents from \$18.81 last year (an increase of 1.8 per cent).
+The 2013 living wage for Metro Vancouver is \$19.62-up 48 cents from \$19.14 last year (an increase of 2.5 per cent or almost double Vancouver's inflation rate of 1.3% in 2012).
 So, what's driving the increases?